 • Provide incomplete or false information,

 • Define and/or charge illegal fees for giving information.

 • Cite improper information sources.

 • Do not properly publish information subject to mandatory publication in due times, in accordance with the ARM “Law onFreedom of Information”, articles 3 and 7.

 The head of the institution that violates the access to information right appears on the Black List because a) he or she represents that institution, both formally and practically; and b) the Law on Freedom of Information requires all public institutions to follow specified procedures and to uphold and promote the right of citizens to have access to public information, and as such, if the institution is not complying with the law, the ultimate responsibility rests with the official heading that institution.

+With all of this in mind, effective July 1, 2013 the FOICA introduces more rigorous criteria for blacklisting.
 Before including an official and the corresponding institution on the Black List, the FOICA takes the following steps: